Dolac Market

 Dolac (/sh/) is a farmers' market located in Gornji Grad - Medveščak city district of Zagreb, Croatia.
-Dolac is the most visited and the best-known farmer's market in Zagreb, well known for its combination of traditional open market with red umbrella stalls and a sheltered market below.
+Dolac is the most visited and the best-known farmer's market in Zagreb, well known for its combination of traditional open market with iconic red umbrella stalls and a sheltered market below.
 It is located above Ban Jelačić Square, between the oldest parts of Zagreb, Gradec and Kaptol.